Manufacturers Push EPA To Reassess Chemical Regulations Under Executive Order 14219

 Similarly, NAM opposes the recent designation of PFOA and PFOS as hazardous under CERCLA and the final drinking water limits of 4 parts per trillion for these and related PFAS.
 It argues these levels are below reliable detection limits and pose significant liability risks for sectors ranging from manufacturing to agriculture and water treatment.

-Broad Impacts Across the Chemical Value Chain
+Broad Impacts Across The Chemical Value Chain

 While spearheaded by manufacturers, the recommended changes would affect a wide range of stakeholders, including local governments, utility providers, healthcare suppliers, and downstream users of regulated substances.
 The call for a “commonsense” approach to risk assessment and regulation reflects broader concerns about regulatory fragmentation and the economic impacts of sweeping environmental rules.